-How VUI has improved?
+How has Conversational Design/VUI improved?

 Our first trainer was Stratis Valachis, the Lead User Experience Designer at Condé Nast.
 Stratis introduced us to VUI’s, and how voice UX has improved over the years thanks to recent progress in both machine learning and cloud computing.
 Students are assigned project teams in the first class and you work together to develop your project over the six weeks.
 Although working in teams, the work is delegated such that each student gains experience in all aspects of the design process throughout the course.
 The project brief was to design a hypothetical skill for an existing brand.
 With the brief outlined, we were given our first homework assignment of conducting exploratory research and creating a provisional persona.